SKU shown: S-BDSC-L (BioClean-D™ sterile sleeve covers; universal long length).

 Standards context (ISO first, then EU Annex 1)

-- ISO 14644-1 defines cleanroom air cleanliness classification by airborne particle concentration (this is where “ISO Class 4” sits in the ISO framework).
+- ISO 14644-1: defines cleanroom air cleanliness classification (where "ISO Class 4" sits in the ISO framework).

-- ISO 14644-5 addresses cleanroom operations and expects a controlled approach to practices such as clothing/gowning programs, training, and behaviors that protect the environment.
+- ISO 14644-5: addresses cleanroom operations including clothing/gowning programs, training, and behaviors that protect the environment.

-- ISO logic in practice: the cleaner the room, the more your risk shifts from “equipment contamination” toward “people contamination,” making gowning technique and interfaces (wrists, ankles, neck) disproportionately important.
+- In ISO 4, risk shifts toward "people contamination," making gowning interfaces (wrists, ankles, neck) disproportionately important.

 What S-BDSC-L is (per manufacturer PDS)